-Students will be advised well in advance of any changes to bus arrangements, e.g. full days at McAuley such as Sport days or Masses.
+Students will be advised well in advance of any changes to bus arrangements, e.g. whole school events at the McAuley Campus.

 3.1 Bus Passes

 Many of the College buses are at or near capacity and only a limited number of requests will be able to be granted.
 All passes will be issued at the discretion of the Principal.
 Consideration will only be given to requests for ongoing sporting/music/after school activities BUT NOT for social reasons such as birthday parties or sleep overs.